deanpeters/ga-api2mpp/README.md

 The scripts demonstrate how to pull data from the Google Analytics API to generate an RSS feed of a website or blog's most popular pages, as well as creating a CSV file for further processing.

-During the presentation, the RSS feed was incorporated into a WordPress blog by using the build-in RSS widget.
+* During the presentation, the RSS feed was incorporated into a WordPress blog by using the RSS widget built into the theme I was using.

-Non-programmer analytics geeks also appreciated having their data in a spreadsheet so they could do their magic.
+* Non-programmer analytics geeks also appreciated having their data in a spreadsheet so they could do their magic.

-Bear in mind, the data these tools collect are only as good as your Google Analytics implementation.
+* Bear in mind, the data these tools collect are only as good as your Google Analytics implementation.

 The presentation is available at Slideshare at: http://bitly.com/gaapi2mpp?git